ternaus/ternaus.github.io/_posts/2021-12-15-Albumentations.markdown

 ![](https://habrastorage.org/r/w1560/getpro/habr/upload_files/ce3/1d5/12c/ce31d512c33f861dad68414e9f032ff2.png)

 * **Q**: Why do we need this?
-* **A**: Neural networks trained on larger datasets show better generalizability.
+* **A**:  Neural networks trained on larger datasets generalize better.

 One way to increase the size of the dataset is to collect and label more relevant data.
-This works well but is expensive and could take time.
+It works well but is expensive and could take some time.

 Another way is to apply augmentations.
 They are not as valuable as adding new data, but you get them for free.